 Peru’s first library was started in 1886 and supported entirely by fees paid by library borrowers.
 The German Association Library also hosted a fee-based library about the same time.
 In 1910 the two libraries joined to form the Peru Public Library, funded by local property tax dollars.
 We celebrated our Centennial throughout 2010.

-After serving the community for 74 years, the Putnam Street building was not adequate for community needs, so plans were made to build a new facility.
+After serving the community for 74 years, the Putnam Street building was not adequate for community needs.
 As before, a matching grant was requested and awarded from the Illinois State Library.
-The new building, completed in 1986, is located on 11th Street, next to Washington Park.
+The new building, completed in 1985, is located on 11th Street, next to Washington Park.

 Since 1910, the library has been an active member of the community.
 Some of the events and activities hosted by the library include: